syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Getting-Started.md

 <tr>
 <td>
 Syncfusion.SfSpreadsheet.WPF.dll</td><td>
-Contains the classes  that handles all the UI Operations of SfSpreadsheet such as importing of sheets, applying formulas/styles etc.</td></tr>
+Contains the classes that handles all the interactions with XlsIO and UI Operations of SfSpreadsheet such as importing of sheets, applying formulas/styles etc.</td></tr>
 <tr>
 <td>
 Syncfusion.Shared.WPF.dll</td><td>